PolskikhD-chem/Modified-Mollier-Diagram-ploter/README.md

 3. By repeating this calculation for a range of temperatures $$\( t \)$$ at a constant $$\( \Delta F \)$$, a single line $$\( t(x)|_{\Delta F=const} \)$$ is generated.
 A family of such lines, each for a different constant value of $$\( \Delta F \)$$, forms the modified diagram.

 ---
 *Note: Equation (6) includes a factor of 1000 to convert the result to [g water/kg dry air], a common unit.
-Please verify this scaling factor matches your intended output unit [g water/g dry air].*
+Please verify this scaling factor matches your intended output unit.*